MEET TO MATCH: YOUR NEW MEETING PLATFORM

 If you encounter a problem, please email [email protected] and we can help you fix this.

 In Meet To Match by default attendees are listed according to ‘sign-up date’.
 Look under Attendees, in the top nav bar on your dashboard.

 Ideally.
 If you’ve filled in your profile appealingly (see above), people will be looking for you!
 If you receive an invitation to meet, please try to respond quickly, to keep things moving.

 People will understand if you reject their request – everybody’s busy, and people appreciate that what they have to offer might not be what you’re looking for.

 But if you ignore meeting requests, you’ll keep them hanging on while they’re trying to plan their week.
 So when you receive a notification, please do dive in and accept or reject meeting requests as often as you can.
 It keeps the momentum going.

+The event itself runs for a week, which is when actual video meetings will be scheduled.
 During the event itself, the meeting platform will be open all day (to cater for international time zones).
 This is to help focus everyone’s attention and time as if in an in real life conference.

 As with our conferences, we will leave the meeting platform open for a couple of weeks after the event itself, so you can download your schedule or finish up conversations you’re already having.
-During this period, after November 13th, you will not be able to make any more matches or automate any more meetings.
+During this period, you will not be able to make any more matches or automate any more meetings.